 Last week, there was a horrible run of luck (again) for the Blue Jays.
 First and foremost, two of Toronto’s All-Star players are out.
 Jose Bautista is not having another huge season, but his 28 HR and 73 RBIs are surely going to be missed while he spends the next two weeks on the DL.
 And what about Steve Delabar?
 The All-Star reliever and hard-throwing strike machine is out with a shoulder strain.
 There’s not even a timetable for him to come back.

-Further injuries in the field are equally as painful (no pun intended).
+Further injuries in the field are equally as painful (no pun intended) – says slip and fall accidents lawyers in Miami area.
 Maicer Izturis is out with a sprained ankle.
 Jose Reyes missed a few days last week with a knee problem that is likely leftover from his ankle injury from earlier this year.
 Colby Rasmus is on the DL with an abdominal strain.
 Melky Cabrera is out yet again with a knee injury that just doesn’t want to go away.
 Latest reports indicate Melky has been shut down for the season.

 So, where does that leave us?

 With Rasmus, Cabrera and Bautista out of the lineup for at least another week, there are three gaping holes in the batting order.
 Those three players have a combined 49 HRs and 163 RBIs for the Jays this season.
 Now, I’m not saying the Jays can’t win without them, because they’re barely winning anyways.
 What I’m saying is a Blue Jays victory has gone from statistically unlikely to statistically miraculous.